Spin-harmonic structures and nilmanifolds: Spin-harmonic structures on nilmanifolds

 for some $\sigma \in \{ \pm 1 \}$.
 If $\m_{12}=1$, this equation has solutions if and only if, $ 1 + \l_{13;5}^2 + \l_{13;6}^2 + \m_{34}^2 - 4(\l_{13;6} + \l_{13;5}\m_{34})^2 >0$.
 This inequality holds taking the parameters small enough. \end{itemize} \end{proof}

-The case of $\cN_5\oplus \rA_1$ can be obtained taking into account the result of the previous sections.
-It is clear from Theorem \ref{5-harmonic} and Lemma \ref{6-decomposable-classification} that the algebras $\rL_3 \oplus \rA_3$ and $\rL_4\oplus \rA_2$ do not admit left-invariant harmonic spinors and that $\cN_{5,j}\oplus \rA_1$ has harmonic spinors for $j\neq 3$.
-Finally take an orthonormal basis $(e^1,\dots,e^6)$ associated to the structure equations of $\cN_{5,3}\oplus \rA_1$ given on Lemma \ref{6-decomposable-classification} and suppose $\m_{12}=1$.
-Now we write the Dirac operator using the formula obtained in Corollary \ref{nilpotent-Dirac-operator} and then we used the fix representation to obtain an endomorphism of the spinoral bundle.
+The other decomposable cases can be obtained by taking into account the results of the previous sections.
+It is clear from Theorem \ref{5-harmonic} and Lemma \ref{6-decomposable-classification} that the algebras $\rL_3 \oplus \rA_3$ and $\rL_4\oplus \rA_2$ do not admit left-invariant harmonic spinors and that $\rL_{5,j}\oplus \rA_1$ has harmonic spinors for $j\neq 5$.
+Finally take an orthonormal basis $(e^1,\dots,e^6)$ associated to the structure equations of $\rL_{5,5}\oplus \rA_1$ given in Lemma \ref{6-decomposable-classification} and suppose $\m_{12}=1$.
+Now we write the Dirac operator using the formula obtained in Corollary \ref{nilpotent-Dirac-operator} and then we use the fix representation to obtain an endomorphism of the spinoral bundle.
 The metric has left-invariant harmonic spinors if and only if the determinant of the endomorphism is $0$.
 Solving the equation we get:

 But the number on the square root is obviously positive if $\l_{12;6}=0$.
 Therefore, there are metrics with harmonic spinors.

 Hence we have proved: \begin{theorem} Let $\Gamma \backslash \rG$ be a non-abelian $6$-dimensional nilmanifold with $\frg$ decomposable.
 Then, unless $\frg$ equals $\rL_3 \oplus \rA_3$ or $\rL_4\oplus \rA_2$, $\Gamma \backslash \rG$ admits an invariant metric with left-invariant harmonic spinors. \end{theorem}